Skip to main content

 altamisa

-Medicinal sources: Scientific names as used in medicinal source: MPNS matched scientific names: Accepted name: Trade forms: Plant parts:
+Medicinal sources: Scientific names as used in medicinal source: MPNS matched scientific names: Accepted name: Drug form: Plant parts:

-WHO Monographs Med.
+WHO Monog.
+Med.
 Pl.
 2 (WHO, 2004) Tanacetum parthenium (L.) Schultz Bip.
 Tanacetum parthenium (L.) Sch.Bip.
-Tanacetum parthenium (L.) Sch.Bip. dried leaf or dried aerial parts leaf or aerial parts
+Tanacetum parthenium (L.) Sch.Bip. dried leaf or dried aerial parts leaf, aerial parts

 Herbal Meds., 3rd edn.
 (Barnes et al., 2007) Tanacetum parthenium (L.) Schultz Bip.
 Tanacetum parthenium (L.) Sch.Bip.
 Tanacetum parthenium (L.) Sch.Bip.
 Leaf, aerial parts